Jb-1998/ST_Authentication_API_Node_Express_MongoDB/README.md

 Use `npm install` from your terminal to install all necessary node modules required for build process.
 This process needs to be repeated whenever any changes to `package.json` are made.

 On the root folder create a `.env` file and paste the following details below.
-This file allows you to have connect to database and provide also a token secret.
+This file allows you to connect to the database and provide also a token secret.
 The database is intended for testing only.

 * `DB_CONNECTION = mongodb+srv://testjb:sampletest@cluster0-tigkz.mongodb.net/Cluster0?retryWrites=true&w=majority`
 * `TOKEN_SECRET = ashdioasjdiajoidjaodoapj`